Call

 Food Item Description

-Momos Delicious dumplings filled with minced meat (usually chicken or vegetables), seasoned with herbs and spices.
-Momos can be steamed or fried and are often served with a spicy tomato-based sauce.
+Momos Momos are delicious dumplings filled with minced meat, usually chicken or vegetables, spiced with herbs and spices.
+Steam or fry momos and serve with a spicy, home-made tomato-based sauce.

-Fried Rice Cooked rice stir-fried with vegetables, eggs, and sometimes meat or shrimp, seasoned with soy sauce, garlic, and ginger.
-A balanced and energizing meal.
+Fried Rice Stir-fried cooked rice with vegetables, eggs, and sometimes meat or shrimp, seasonings, garlic, and ginger.
+It is a balanced meal that is energetic as well.

-Chow Mein A stir-fried noodle dish with vegetables, and sometimes meat or tofu, seasoned with soy sauce and spices.
-It’s a savory and filling option for trekkers.
+Chow Mein Stir-fried noodles with vegetables and sometimes meat or tofu, with soy sauce and spices.
+It is savory, filling for trekkers.

-Thukpa A warming Tibetan noodle soup with a flavorful broth, vegetables, and sometimes meat.
-It’s especially comforting in colder weather.
+Thukpa Warming Tibetan noodle soup with flavorful broth, vegetables, and sometimes meat.
+It feels especially comforting in colder weather.

-Pancakes A popular breakfast choice, often served plain or with fruit fillings like bananas or apples.
-Pancakes are usually accompanied by honey, jam, or butter.
+Pancakes A popular breakfast food, normally served plain or with fruit fillings, such as bananas or apples.
+Pancakes are mainly served with honey, jam, or butter.

-Porridge/Oatmeal A warm and filling breakfast made from oats cooked in milk or water, often sweetened with honey, sugar, or fruit.
+Porridge/Oatmeal A warm and heavy breakfast prepared using oats, cooked in milk or water, and sweetened with honey, sugar, or fruits.

 Tibetan Bread A thick, fried bread with a slightly crispy exterior, often enjoyed with jam, butter, or honey.